-Estelle Brodman Award for the Academic Medical Librarian of the Year
+Estelle Brodman Award for the Health Sciences Librarian of the Year

-The Estelle Brodman Award for the Academic Medical Librarian of the Year recognizes an academic medical librarian at mid-career level who demonstrates significant achievement, the potential for leadership, and continuing excellence.
+The Estelle Brodman Award for the Health Sciences Librarian of the Year recognizes an academic health sciences librarian at mid-career level who demonstrates significant achievement, the potential for leadership, and continuing excellence.
 This award honors Estelle Brodman’s exemplary career as educator, seminal thinker, able administrator, technological innovator, and skillful practitioner.
 The Brodman Award was established in 1986 and is sponsored by a bequest of Irwin H. Pizer.
 The award name was updated in 2021 to reflect growing shift in the field away from the term “medical librarian” to “health sciences librarian.”

 - The nominee must be a member of MLA.

-- The nominee must be in “mid-career” at the time of the award, defined as someone working at least 5 and not more than 15 years in an academic health sciences library; the nominee may not be a library director.
+- The nominee must be in “mid-career” at the time of the award, defined as someone working at least 5 and not more than 15 years as an academic health sciences librarian; the nominee may not be a library director.

-- The nominee must have worked in an academic health sciences library for each of the last 5 years immediately preceding the nomination, and must be an academic health sciences librarian at the time of the award.
+- The nominee must have worked as an academic health sciences librarian for each of the last 5 years immediately preceding the nomination, and must be an academic health sciences librarian at the time of the award.

 - The nomination may be made for outstanding national or international contributions to academic health sciences librarianship as demonstrated by excellence in performance (leadership), publications, research, service, or a combination of these 4 elements.

 - The nominee must show potential for leadership and continuing excellence at mid-career in the area of academic health sciences librarianship.

 - The online submission must be completed and supporting documentation uploaded no later than November 1.

 - The nomination must contain at least the following elements: